 Scope

-This document is limited to scenarios that use the currently defined STIR/SHAKEN framework to process Toll-Free Calls.
+This document is limited to scenarios that use the currently defined STIR/SHAKEN framework to process calls where the calling and/or called party number is a TFN.

 Purpose

 The current SHAKEN framework provides a set of tools that enable calls to process from origination to termination.
-The SHAKEN protocol specification [Ref 3] describes an authentication mechanism that can be invoked by the originating service provider (OSP) to "attest" to the legitimacy of the calling telephone number associated with a call.
+The SHAKEN protocol specification [Ref 3] describes an authentication mechanism that can be invoked by the originating service provider (OSP) to "attest" to the legitimacy of the calling party telephone number associated with a call.